Brighton hotel bombing: January to June 1985

 With no knowledge of where Magee was, the information that he was the bomber was kept secret within the investigation team.
-Surveillance by the RUC Special Branch and the Garda Síochána on Magee's wife—the RUC while she was still in Northern Ireland; the Garda when she crossed the border to the Republic—had located Magee in Ballymun, an outer suburb in the north of Dublin.
+Surveillance by the RUC Special Branch and the Garda Síochána on Magee's wife—the RUC while she was still in Northern Ireland; the Gardaí when she crossed the border to the Republic—had located Magee in Ballymun, an outer suburb in the north of Dublin.
 Rather than request extradition to the UK, the British government, police and security services decided to wait until Magee returned to the UK.
-The British government chose not to tell their Irish counterparts that Magee was the bomber, but instead had the police ask the Garda to keep him under surveillance.
+The British government chose not to tell their Irish counterparts that Magee was the bomber, but instead had the police ask the Gardaí to keep him under surveillance.

 In 1985 the IRA planned a series of bomb attacks in British tourist destinations, mainly seaside resorts, over the summer period.
 The aim was to have sixteen bombs explode within fourteen days.
 Magee volunteered to be included in the group.
 (Note: The selection was: Brighton on 19 July; Dover and Ramsgate on 20 July; London on 22 July; Blackpool on 23 July; London, again, on 24 July; Eastbourne on 25 July; London, again, on 26 July; Bournemouth on 27 July; London for a fourth time on 29 July; Torquay on 30 July; Great Yarmouth on 31 July; Folkestone on 1 August; Margate on 2 August; Southend-on-Sea on 3 August; and Southampton on 5 August.)
 A team of four was formed: Magee; Gerry McDonnell, who was experienced with electronics and had operated in England previously; Martina Anderson, who had been charged with causing an explosion in 1981; and Ella O'Dwyer, a newcomer to the IRA's active service who had joined their cause because of the hunger strikes.